 - California Hospital Medical Center, Institutional Review Board (2001 - 2006)

 - Health Law Section Executive Committee of the Los Angeles County Bar Association (2003 - 2010, past Chair)

 - American Civil Liberties Union of Southern California, Board Member & Member of Medical Legal Rights Committee (2006-2011)

 - HIV & AIDS Legal Services Alliance, Board Member & Member of Medical-Legal Partnership Advisory Committee (2007-2011)

 - Commentary on Rewritten Opinion, National Institute of Family and Life Advocates v.
-Becerra, Feminist Judgments: Rewritten Health Law Options.
+Becerra, Feminist Judgments: Health Law Rewritten.
 (Seema Mohapatra and Lindsay F. Wiley, eds.)
-(Cambridge University Press, forthcoming 2020).
+(Cambridge University Press 2022).

 - Health Law: Cases, Materials, & Problems, Eighth Edition, with B.L.
 Furrow, T.L.
 Greaney, S.H.
 Johnson, T.S.
 Jost, R.L.
 Schwartz, E.C.
 Fuse Brown, R. Gatter, J.S.
 King, and E. Pendo (West Publishing, 2018) (with 2019 & 2020 updates to casebook website).

 - Medicaid Access & State Flexibility: Negotiating Federalism, Houston Journal of Health Law & Policy (2017).

 - Teaching Health Law: A Journey Through the Health Care Safety Net, 61 Saint Louis University Law Journal 437 (2017).